jessepav/libgdx-wiki-old/Gdx-freetype.md

 The solution to your problem is the `gdx-freetype` extension:
   * ship only lightweight .ttf files with your game
   * generate a BitmapFont of your desired size on the fly
-  * user might put his own fonts into your game
+  * user might put their own fonts into your game

 Tutorial available on [LibGDX.info](https://libgdx.info/basic-label/)